SkylineCommunications/dataminer-docs/connector-help/connector_help/Asentria SiteBoss 220.md

 On this page, you can find general system configurable informations like **Serial Number, Version, Build, Site Name, Product Name.**

-On this page you can also find Date configurable informationslike **Device Date, Device Time** and the option if you want to enable the **Adjust for Daylight Savings.**
+On this page you can also find Date configurable informations like **Device Date, Device Time** and the option if you want to enable the **Adjust for Daylight Savings.**

 ### Events Page